MayorFaj/AWS-EBS-CSI-Driver/README.md

 1. IAM Role Setup:

 Create an IAM role with the necessary permissions for the EBS CSI Driver to interact with EBS volumes.
 The Amazon EBS CSI plugin requires IAM permissions to make calls to AWS APIs on your behalf.
-The The example [policy](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/blob/master/docs/example-iam-policy.json) can be used to define the required permissions.
+The example [policy](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/blob/master/docs/example-iam-policy.json) can be used to define the required permissions.
 Additionally, AWS provides a managed policy at ARN
 `arn:aws:iam::aws:policy/service-role/AmazonEBSCSIDriverPolicy` which we will make use here.